ANSWER KEY Rotational and Reflectional Symmetry of Polygons Lesson Plan

 Step 3 - Instruction

-Assessment for this lesson will include an exit ticket.
+Assessment for this lesson will include a final project.

 The students will create a Keynote presentation to accurately portray rotational and reflectional symmetries of at least one shape.
 They will use the Magic Move feature as a visual aid in demonstrating rotations.